 o) Shade areas generated by trees are equivalent to $2.75 per square foot of value (1975 dollars).

-a) 50% wind speed reduction by shade trees yielded 7% reduction in heating energy in winter.
+a) 50% wind speed reduction by shade trees yielded a 7% reduction in heating energy in winter.

-b) 8% reduction in heating energy in home from deciduous trees although solar gain was reduced.
+b) 8% reduction in heating energy in homes from deciduous trees although solar gain was reduced.

-c) $50 per year decrease in heating costs from tree control of wind.
+c) $50 per year decrease in heating costs from tree control of the wind.

-d) Trees block winter winds and reduces “chill factor.”
+d) Trees block winter winds and reduce the “chill factor.”

 e) Trees can reduce cold air infiltration and exchange in a house by maintaining a reduced wind or still area.